 Welcome to IMSS

-The Institute for Microbial Systems and Society (IMSS) was created in 2016 by Dr. Andrew Cameron and Dr. Christopher Yost at the University of Regina.
-The creation of the IMSS represented the formalization of the strength of functional microbial genomics research within the Faculty of Science and has provided the means to increase research activities and collaborations for research impact.
+The Institute for Microbial Systems and Society (IMSS) unites functional microbial genetics research within the Faculty of Science and provides a platform to increase research activities and collaborations for research impact.
 The IMSS provides access to genomic technologies combined with the exploration of new ways to integrate genomic tools to collaborative research programs.
-The IMSS uses a functional genomics approach by integrating current and emerging sequencing technologies to develop comprehensive approaches for studying the genetic makeup, gene expression, and gene function in microbial organisms and within microbial communities.
+The IMSS integrates current and emerging sequencing technologies to develop comprehensive approaches for studying the genetic makeup, gene expression, and gene function in microbial organisms and within microbial communities.

 News